 We actively encourage wide public involvement in the planning process, as we believe people may be able to better explain their views if they are not limited to making comments in writing.

-Only about 5% of planning applications will be determined by Plans Committee.
+Only about five per cent of planning applications will be determined by Plans Committee.
 For those applications or planning enforcement matters that are considered at Plans Committee, public speaking allows those involved in the planning process a chance to have their say.

 For more information on speaking at Committee, including speakers rights, who can speak at Plans Committee and the procedures followed, take a look at the following PDF document or contact Development Management on the details provided.